Dimers on Riemann surfaces II: conformal invariance and scaling limit

-Recall that we are not considering the whole complex plane case and the sphere case in this article. \begin{lemma} There exists a random variable $N$ with exponential tail such that $\cY^\infty := \cY^{\tau_N}$. \end{lemma} \begin{proof} We claim that we can couple a standard planar Brownian motion $B(t)$ from $\tilde z$ with the above Markov chain such that the endpoint of $\tilde \cY^{\tau_k}$ (i.e., $\tilde z_k$) is $ B(t_k)$ for some increasing sequence $(t_k)_{k \ge 1}$.
-Indeed, we can sample a Brownian motion from $\tilde z_k$, until it either intersects $\tilde A_k \cup \tilde \partial$ or exits $N_{\tilde z_k \setminus \tilde z}$ independent of everything else.
+Recall that we are not considering the whole complex plane case and the sphere case in this article. \begin{lemma} There exists a random variable $N$ with exponential tail such that $\cY^\infty := \cY^{\tau_N}$. \end{lemma} \begin{proof} We claim that we can couple a standard planar Brownian motion $B(t)$ from $\tilde z$ with the above Markov chain such that the endpoint of $\tilde \cY^{\tau_k}$ (i.e., $\tilde z_k$) is $ B(t_k)$ for some increasing sequence $(t_k)_{k \ge 1}$. {Indeed, we can sample a Brownian motion from $\tilde z_k$ (independently of everything else), and run it until it either intersects $\tilde A_k \cup \tilde \partial$ or exits $N_{\tilde z_k \setminus \tilde z}$}.
 By the strong Markov property, if we concatenate these Brownian paths, the whole trajectory has the law of a Brownian motion with the required property.

 Let us consider the case where $\partial M \neq \emptyset$, which means we are in the hyperbolic setting.
 The fact that $N$ has exponential tail is now an easy consequence of \cref{lem:BM_hit}.

 Otherwise, if there is no boundary, we can cover $M$ by finitely many neighbourhoods, take a noncontractible loop $\ell$ and join a point from every neighbourhood to $\ell$.
 Using an argument similar to \cref{lem:uniform_avoidance}, we see that there is a positive probability for the Brownian motion to follow a path to $\ell$ and then move along $\ell$ to form a noncontractible loop for the Markov chain, and this probability is uniformly bounded below over the starting point.
 This event can happen in every step of the Markov chain with uniform positive probability, thereby concluding the proof. \end{proof}